Carlos Roa: Club career

-Subsequently, Roa moved to another Spanish team, second division Albacete Balompié, appearing in 39 league games as the Castile-La Mancha side returned to the top division after a seven-year absence.
+Subsequently, Roa moved to Albacete, appearing in 39 league games as the Castile-La Mancha side returned to the top division after a seven-year absence.
 Midway through the following season, he was diagnosed with testicular cancer and was forced to stop playing; after surgery, he spent an entire year between chemotherapy and rehabilitation.

-After keeping his fitness with amateurs CD Constancia and CD Atlético Baleares, both in the Majorca area, Roa returned to professional football and his country, joining Olimpo de Bahía Blanca and retiring after one top division season.
-In 2008 he joined amateurs Club Atlético Brown as goalkeeper coach and, two years later, he was appointed assistant manager at Club Sportivo Ben Hur; in the former capacity, he went to work under former international teammate Matías Almeyda at Club Atlético River Plate, Club Atlético Banfield and C.D.
-Guadalajara.
+After keeping his fitness with amateurs Constancia and Atlético Baleares, both in the Majorca area, Roa returned to professional football and his country, joining Olimpo and retiring after one top division season.
+In 2008, he joined amateurs Atlético Brown as a goalkeeper coach.
+He was appointed assistant manager two years later at Ben Hur; in the former capacity, he went to work under former international teammate Matías Almeyda at River Plate, Banfield and Guadalajara.

 International career

 In 1992, Roa appeared for Argentina at the 1992 CONMEBOL Pre-Olympic Tournament in Paraguay, which saw the country fail to qualify for the 1992 Summer Olympics.
 He was selected by the full side for the 1998 FIFA World Cup in France: after not conceding any goals during the group stage, he saved the decisive penalty in the shootout against England in the round-of-16, denying Newcastle United's David Batty.
 The national team was eventually defeated in the following match by the Netherlands (1–2).